thomaskarba/CallTextme/README.md

 <br>The crypto phone purchasing feature is based on Solana by FunEarnings (Reddit) who made https://solfaucet.togatech.org/ .
 Can't find the repository for 'SolPay'. <br><br>

 The first files are index/start2/profile/istart
+<br> international.php isn't all countries, just the ones that were represented by users on the site.
+<br> all data has been erased.
+<br> I shake my fist at whoever went for the mailgun file and started sending emails.
+File is deleted.
+If you want to reach me https://13103479541.xoxo